liciolentimo/quotes/README.md

 * Install the Angular CLI globally - `npm install -g @angular/cli`.

 ## Installation
-Clone the repo: `$ git clone https://github.com/liciolentimo/quotes.git`.
+* Clone the repo: `$ git clone https://github.com/liciolentimo/quotes.git`.
+* Run `ng serve` on the quotes folder and navigate to `http://localhost:4200/`.

+## About
+This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+Enter your name, author of the quote and the quote and click on Submit.
+The quote details should appear at the bottom and you can like or dislike them.
+You also have the option to delete the quote.

 ## Github Pages
 This project is hosted on github pages: https://liciolentimo.github.io/quotes/